wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/request-response-rabbitmq.md

-# Synchronous messaging with request-reply pattern
+# How to do Dual Channel scenario with RabbitMQ

 This sample demonstrates how you can implement the <b>request-reply</b> messaging scenario (dual-channel scenario) using the RabbitMQ broker and WSO2 Micro Integrator.